 Adding storage can be expensive, and unless you're ready to part with the dollars, your first step should be to revamp your existing closets.
 You can do it for less money than you might think.

 Do you need to keep all that stuff?
-Are you as guilty as anyone out there of hanging onto things like paperwork, everything from old magazines to fifteen-year-old canceled checks?
+Are you as guilty as anyone out there of hanging onto things like paperwork—everything from old magazines to 15-year-old canceled checks?

 Before you decide how much storage you need, decide what you can throw away, sell, or donate.
 And look on the bright side: Purging all the clutter first will make the following steps much easier.

 Are there single rods running from end to end in each closet, with a single shelf above each rod?
-That arrangement is typical in the traditional smallish closets we see in extra bedrooms, and sometimes even in walk-in closets.
+That arrangement is typical in the traditional smallish closets in extra bedrooms, and sometimes even in walk-in closets.
 There are ways to maximize your closet's layout without spending a fortune.

 How about your clothes?
 Are they packed so tightly that you can't find what you're looking for?
 Are the top shelves filled with things you haven't seen for years?

-Start emptying the closets, one at a time, putting items in three piles:
+Start by emptying the closets, one at a time, and put items in three piles: